kth-competitive-programming/kactl/doc/README_repository.txt

 When you've got Mercurial installed on your computer, you should check that you can access Mercurial on the KTH computers without a login shell.
 Try running
 $ ssh <nada-username>@my.nada.kth.se hg --version
 If you get back the Mercurial version, then you are all set.
-However, we had some problems with this because the KTH module system won't load when you ssh without a login shell, so we had to add the following lines to our .bachrc (on nada's system): export PATH=$PATH:/pkg/mercurial/1.4.2/os/bin;
+However, we had some problems with this because the KTH module system won't load when you ssh without a login shell, so we had to add the following lines to our .bashrc (on nada's system): export PATH=$PATH:/pkg/mercurial/1.4.2/os/bin;
 export PYTHONPATH=$PYTHONPATH:/pkg/mercurial/1.4.2/os/lib/python/;